tisan-das/tisan-das.github.io/_posts/2023-10-24-Map-Reduce.md

 - Implementation of Map-Reduce
 - Cloud Dataflow

-**Note**: As of now, Google has replaced the map-reduce model with Cloud Dataflow.
+> As of now, Google has replaced the map-reduce model with Cloud Dataflow.
+{: .prompt-info }

 ### References:
 1. [MIT 6.824: Lecture 1 - MapReduce](https://timilearning.com/posts/mit-6.824/lecture-1-mapreduce/)